Contact Us

 Push Notifications $10

-Payment Gateways Up to $149 (or more), which also includes a certain percentage of each transaction
+Payment Gateways Up to $149 (or more), plus a percentage of each transaction

-Emergency Maintenance Depends on the nature of Emergency
+Emergency Maintenance Depends on the nature of the emergency

-App Stores Developer Fee $25 at Google Play, $99 at Apple App
+App Stores Developer Fee $25 one-time at Google Play, $99/year at Apple App Store

 Here are some more items that you need to keep in mind when taking the cost of app maintenance into account: